tekuma/documentation/databases.md

 5. collections - labels that correspond to named collections of artwork.

-6. other labels (neither collection nor location labels, which already have dedicated tables) used to describe artworks or artists.
+6. labels (neither collection nor location labels, which already have dedicated tables) used to describe artworks or artists.
 Note that labels in this table and in tables that are dedicated to particular label types are separate from particular artworks.
 Relationships among labels and entities that are labeled are expressed in the `associations` table.

+### table: labels

+* object_table: the name of the table containing the object that is labeled;
+  e.g., "artworks" or "artists"

 ## Management and interpretation of labels